-Hiring a private pilot sounds like something only rich people do.
+have you ever wondered how much does it cost to hire a private pilot, Hiring a private pilot sounds like something only rich people do.
 But many regular people also use private pilot services.
 If you own a small plane or travel often, having a pilot can save time, stress, and even money in the long run.

 In this article, we’ll explain how much it costs to hire a private pilot and what you get for that price.
-Don’t worry—we’ll keep it simple and clear.
+Don’t worry we’ll keep it simple and clear.

 What Are Private Pilot Services?